 It’s all anyone seems to be talking about.
 COVID-19 is disrupting our day-to-day: we’re working and learning from home, embracing delivery services, and trying to keep up with seemingly hourly changes in travel and immigration restrictions.
-But the silver lining of this new “normal” is that its forcing us to get creative both with our new home offices and how we engage with prospective students.
+But the silver lining of this new “normal” is that it is forcing us to get creative both with our new home offices and how we engage with prospective students.

 As educators find themselves embracing edu-tech and teaching online, recruitment teams should do the same.
 Unsure of what digital student recruitment might look like for your team,?We're here to help you get started.